 His youth and inexperience means he doesn’t know as much as me, especially when he laments about love, but his questions made me think, and explain why this or that may be the case.
 His questions made me appreciate the different perspective he holds, just from being 20+ years younger than me.

 I recently wrote about what we could learn from the process of writing the Declaration of Independence.
-One lesson worth another look was the benefit from working with diverse groups, whether that diversity be gender, age, race, sexual preference, culture, nationality – and the list goes on.
+One lesson worth another look was the benefit of working with diverse groups, whether that diversity is gender, age, race, sexual preference, culture, nationality – and the list goes on.
 For example, the five-person committee working on the Declaration included the youngest and oldest members of the Continental Congress (Thomas Jefferson, 33, and Benjamin Franklin, 70, respectively).

 Act-On’s Teyana Backey will be taking a look at the progress of getting more women and minorities into the tech industry in an upcoming post.
 Today, I’m exploring the benefits of having generational diversity in the workplace.